Sbai7/FARLib/README.md

 type (mem_profiler_t) :: mp
 ```

 * You need to initialize this variable somewhere in your module, i.e., in a type constructor.
-This could be, perhaps, your module/class initializer or constructor.
 The supplied argument to '*mem_profiler*' function is the file where all module's allocation/deallocation calls are monitored:
 ```
 mp = mem_profiler("mp_some_module.txt")
 ```